 The overall aim of the Summer School is to reflect on the challenges for human rights normative systems stemming from the variety of situations in which human rights are operationalised.
-The normative/factual fault lines, the chasm between law and reality, are investigated not only in terms of compliance gaps, but also as opportunities for expanding and renovating the legal, ethical and philosophical articulations of current human rights concepts.
+The normative/factual fault lines, the chasm between law and reality, are investigated not only in terms of compliance gaps, but also as opportunities for expanding and attuning the legal, ethical and philosophical articulations of current human rights narratives.
 Methodologically, this implies interdisciplinarity, and a systematic back and forth from the global to the local dimensions, and from normative to empirical perspectives.

-The programme (45 hours – 6 ECTS credits) includes seminars, student-led workshops, film sessions, student presentations, and a general debate/round table.
+The programme (40 hours – 6 ECTS credits) includes seminars, student-led workshops, film sessions, student presentations, and a general debate/round table.

 They include: PhD candidates; master’s students and graduates, junior professionals and post-doc fellows.
-In the selection of participants, efforts are made to guarantee a diversity in gender, geo-cultural background, discipline of study and age.
-Maximum number of participants: 30.
+In the selection of participants, efforts are made to guarantee a diversity in gender, geo-cultural background, disciplines of study, and age.

-The programme features 45 hours of formal and non-formal learning, includes an assessment, and corresponds to 6 ECTS credits.
+The programme features 40 hours of formal and non-formal learning, includes an assessment, and corresponds to 6 ECTS credits.
 A certificate can be produced at request.

 Admitted applicants shall finalise their enrolment by paying a registration fee of 100.00 euro.

 +39 049 8274039